 Vito Russo’s oral history can be found in Eric Marcus’s book Making Gay History.

-Vito is a featured storyteller in the Oscar-winning film Common Threads: Stories from the Quilt, in which he speaks about his late partner Jeffrey Sevick.
+Vito is a featured storyteller in the Oscar-winning film Common Threads: Stories from the Quilt, in which he speaks about his late partner Jeffrey Sevcik.
 Here’s the trailer.
-It’s a heartbreaker.

 The New York Times published Vito Russo’s obituary, in which Vito was described as a film historian, critic, and advocate for gay rights.

-Vito Russo’s papers are archived at The New York Public Library.
+Vito Russo’s papers are archived at the New York Public Library.
 The collection includes correspondence, journals, photographs, extensive resources from his “Celluloid Closet” lectures, as well as various “gay and lesbian ephemera.”

-In his Making Gay History interview, Vito references a 1919 film called “Different from the Others, which was co-written by Magnus Hirschfeld.
+In his Making Gay History interview, Vito references a 1919 film called Different from the Others, which was co-written by Magnus Hirschfeld.
 Have a look at this clip from the film.
-To learn more about “Different From the Others,” and efforts that have been made to preserve and restore the film, here’s a short 2012 video produced and directed by Jeffrey Schwarz.
+To learn more about Different from the Others, and efforts that have been made to preserve and restore the film, here’s a short 2012 video produced and directed by Jeffrey Schwarz.

-For an overview of the AIDS epidemic from 1981 through 2011, have a look at the timeline provided in “Thirty Years of HIV/AIDS: Snapshots of An Epidemic.” from amfAR, the Foundation for AIDS research.
+For an overview of the AIDS epidemic from 1981 through 2011, have a look at the timeline provided in “Thirty Years of HIV/AIDS: Snapshots of An Epidemic” from amfAR, the Foundation for AIDS Research.

-Eric: Interview with Vito Russo.
+Eric Marcus: Interview with Vito Russo.
 Wednesday, December 21, 1988.
 Location is Vito Russo’s home in New York City.
 Interviewer is Eric Marcus.
 Tape one, side one.